ALMOND CAKE SHORTCAKE

 We use this recipe from Gourmet Magazine to change up strawberry shortcake.
 We changed the original recipe using oil in place of te melted butter.
 Both work.
 Olive oil a bit more moist and adds the healthy fat.
 Pick an oil that won’t change the color or add too much grassy flavor.
 We also use spelt flour for a more rustic cake.
 It also gives more nutrition and less sensitivity to gluten.

-You may also replace the flour with gluten free flour, such as Bob’s Red Mill, and it makes the cake gluten free.
+You may also replace the flour with gluten free flour, such as Bob’s Red Mill, or other brand, and it makes the cake gluten free.
 We like it because the almonds help to improve the flavor of the substitute ingredients in the gluten free flour (garbanzo flour, for example).

 ¾ cup almonds, toasted with skins, ground fine